A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 \subsection{Relative Error and $\CIa$: Real Data}

-In this section, we show the utility of our analysis applied to data obtained from solving optimization problems.
-To do so, we consider an instance of a 4-SAT problem with $50$ variables and $499$ clauses.
-To solve this problem, we use WalkSAT-SKC \cite{hoos2002adaptive}, which is a stochastic local search method for solving SAT problems.
+In this section, we show the utility of our analysis applied to results obtained from solving optimization problems.
+To do so, we select three families of SAT \mbox{problems \cite{biere2009handbook}} from the \texttt{SATLIB} \cite{SATLIB} library and solve 10 problems from each family.
+The selected problem families are \texttt{CBS-k3-n100-m435-b10}, \texttt{uf100-430}, and \texttt{uf250-1065}.
+The three families of problems are selected from various difficulty levels to show the importance of our analysis in different scenarios.
+We use a variation of the WalkSAT algorithm available at Ref.~\cite{WalkSAT} to solve each problem.
+WalkSAT is a widely used stochastic local search solver for SAT problems that is often used as a baseline for benchmarking other SAT solvers.

-First, we solve the problem with the default WalkSAT-SKC walk probability, denoted by $w$, of $0.5$ and $5000$ iterations using three repeats \mbox{$n \in \{ 100, 1000,$ 10,000$\}$.} For the sake of simplicity, we use $p$ to refer to the success probability of WalkSAT rather than using $\ps$.
-Our results are presented in Table~\ref{tab: real data success} for $p$ and $R_{99}$ using different numbers of repeats.
-For $n = 100$ repeats, the $p$ and $R_{99}$ estimates have significant uncertainty, resulting in a relative error estimate of $e(R_{99}) = 0.38$.
-As we increase the number of repeats, the estimates become more accurate, resulting in a relative error of only $e(R_{99}) = 0.03$ for $n =$ 10,000.
+First, we solve each problem with the default WalkSAT walk probability $w=0.5$ using three values for the number of repeats \mbox{$n \in \{ 100, 1000,$ 10,000$\}$.} Since the problem families have different difficulty levels, we choose a different number of WalkSAT iterations for each family, as shown in Table~\ref{tab:num iterations}.
+For simplicity, we use $p$ to refer to the success probability of WalkSAT in what follows rather than using $\ps$.

+The results of the estimate of $R_{99}$ and its confidence interval across $n \in \{ 100, 1000,$ 10,000$\}$ are presented in Fig.~\ref{fig: R99 all families}.
+We make two important observations from this figure.
+First, for $n = 100$, the level of uncertainty in the estimate of $R_{99}$ can be very large, sometimes spanning even more than an order of magnitude, for example, 022.cnf and 034.cnf in the \texttt{uf250-1065} family.
+Increasing the number of repeats shrinks the confidence interval and improves the accuracy in the estimate, to the point that the uncertainty becomes negligible for $n =$ 10,000.

+The second observation is that the point estimate of $R_{99}$ using a small number of repeats, for example, $n = 100$, could be incorrect.
+For the significant majority of problems that were solved, the point estimates of $R_{99}$ with $n = 100$ repeats, indicated using blue dots, fall outside the confidence intervals of the estimates using \mbox{$n =$ 10,000} repeats, which contain the true value of $R_{99}$ with 99 percent confidence.
+Even in the case of $1000$ repeats, the point estimate of $R_{99}$ is sometimes incorrect.
+This suggests when only a small number of repeats is used, reporting a point estimate of $R_{99}$ can be misleading and the estimate should not be used in comparing different optimizers.

+To better illustrate how far the point estimates obtained using 100 and 1000 repeats can be from the true $R_{99}$ value, we plot the ratio of the estimate of $R_{99}$ when using 100 and 1000 repeats to its estimate when using 10,000 repeats (see Fig.~\ref{fig: R99 ratio}).
+Note that here, we use the estimate based on 10,000 repeats as a proxy for the true value of $R_{99}$ due to its high estimation accuracy.
+As shown in this figure, the point estimate using $n = 100$ repeats may underestimate $R_{99}$ by up to 60 percent or overestimate it by up to 40 percent for the studied problems.
+The estimation error is smaller when using 1000 repeats; the orange dots fall closer to the $ y= 1$ line compared to the blue dots.

+We demonstrate the utility of our statistical analysis and the importance of choosing an appropriate number of repeats to use to determine $\CETSopt$.
+In the following experiment,